isw-kudos/kudos-docs/docs/collab/admin.md

 1. Prerequisites: docker, docker-compose, git.

-1. Installation requires a deployment key in the msp-admin project managed by Kudos Team, you can run `ssh git@github.com` to check if you are authenticated.
+1. Installation requires a deployment key in the msp-admin project managed by Huddo Team, you can run `ssh git@github.com` to check if you are authenticated.

 1.  clone the project